 A conversation breaks off into a new conversation if the subject line changes or the conversation gets to more than 100 emails.

-- Select Conversation view on (messages will be grouped) or Conversation view off (messages won't be grouped).
+When Conversation view is on messages will be grouped.
+When Conversation view is off messages won't be grouped.

 How Gmail groups automated emails

 Important: Emails are grouped when your conversation view setting is turned on.

 If you manage a system that sends automated email notifications to a group of people, Gmail might automatically group them into the same conversation.